-About 73% of professional developers have a degree in computer science or another engineering discipline, according to Stack Overflow.
+About 72% of professional developers have a degree in computer science or another engineering discipline, according to Stack Overflow’s 2020 Developer Survey.
 However, degrees are increasingly not necessary to advance in the development field, due to a shortage of developers in many areas and the rise of coding schools.

-Some 87% of developers said they have taught themselves a new language, framework, or tool without taking a formal course, while 49% said they had taken an online course in programming or software development, like a massive open online course (MooC), Stack Overflow found.
+Some 87% of developers said they have taught themselves a new language, framework, or tool without taking a formal course, while 60% said they had taken an online course in programming or software development, like a massive open online course (MooC), Stack Overflow found in 2019.

 No matter your education background, it’s key to have a portfolio of your work to show employers whether you are working in iOS or any other type of development.
 “The reality of getting hired as a developer is that it’s way easier to get hired if you show the company what you have done,” Nick Larsen, a data engineer at Stack Overflow, is quoted as saying in a blog post.
 “A portfolio of projects and products you have made credible contributions to is worth more than years of experience or schooling.”